 Gay Friendly Canada

-Although much progress has been made, there are still challenges being addressed, such as gender identity issues for the transgender community, a clash between LGBT and religious freedom and addressing bullying in schools.
+Although much progress has been made, we must however note that there are still challenges being addressed, such as gender identity issues for the transgender community, a clash between LGBTQ and religious freedom and addressing bullying in schools.

-LGBT tourism continues to be recognized as a priority travel segment for a number of Canadian tourism organizations.
-Representatives can be met face-to-face at many domestic and international LGBT travel expos, travel conventions, Pride events and film festivals, year-round.
-International travel surveys also continue to highlight Canada as a preferred, year-round destination of choice by many LGBT travellers.
+LGBT tourism continues to be recognized as a priority travel segment for a number of Canadian tourism organizations and LGBTQ sports are in the spotlight.
+Representatives can be met face-to-face at many domestic and international LGBTQ travel expos, travel conventions, Pride events and film festivals, as well as sporting events, year-round.
+International travel surveys also continue to highlight Canada as a preferred year-round destination of choice by many LGBTQ travellers.

-This is a fantastic time to visit Canada, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or because of who they choose to love.
-Well done Canada!
+This is an amazing time to visit Canada, where people can openly be who they are, without fear of legal discrimination in the workplace, where they live, or where they play.
+Bravo Canada!

 Joie de Vivre